Justice Ginsburg says cancer has returned, but won't retire

 WASHINGTON (AP) — Justice Ruth Bader Ginsburg said Friday she is receiving chemotherapy for a recurrence of cancer, but has no plans to retire from the Supreme Court.

-The 87-year-old Ginsburg, who spent time in the hospital this week for a possible infection, said her treatment so far has succeeded in reducing lesions on her liver and that she will continue chemotherapy sessions every two weeks.
+The 87-year-old Ginsburg, who has had four earlier bouts with cancer including pancreatic cancer last year, said her treatment so far has succeeded in reducing lesions on her liver and she will continue chemotherapy sessions every two weeks “to keep my cancer at bay.”

 “I have often said I would remain a member of the Court as long as I can do the job full steam.
 I remain fully able to do that,” Ginsburg said in a statement issued by the court.

-She said her recent hospitalizations, including one in May, were unrelated to the cancer.
+Ginsburg said she was disclosing her cancer treatment now because she is satisfied “that my treatment course is now clear.”

+Venook said the chemotherapy drug Ginsburg said she is getting, gemcitabine, is one that’s often used.
+Immunotherapy, which Ginsburg’s statement said she tried unsuccessfully, has not worked well for pancreatic cancer, Venook said.

-A medical scan in February revealed growths on her liver, she said, and she began chemotherapy in May.
+Ginsburg said a medical scan in February revealed growths on her liver and she began chemotherapy in May.

 “My most recent scan on July 7 indicated significant reduction of the liver lesions and no new disease,” she said.
 “I am tolerating chemotherapy well and am encouraged by the success of my current treatment.”